Mmorgan-ML/Neuromodulatory-Control-Networks/README.md

 ## Architecture and Mechanism

+*Note: You may find a trained 18M parameter model checkpoint in releases.
+It has been trained on 1 epoch of TinyStories and has a validation ppl of 4.5.*

 The Neuromodulatory Control Network architecture operates by running a compact neural network in parallel with the main LLM.
 When the system processes an input sequence, the NCN generates a latent representation (a sequence of $d$-dimensional vectors) that captures the specific "texture" or entropy of the input.
 During training, the network uses end-to-end gradient modulation to dynamically adjust:

 1.  **Attention Precision ($\beta$):** Acting as an inverse temperature control to sharpen or broaden focus.